Join us at upcoming events!

 May 20 - Reception

-May 21 - Capitol Hill Day, Congressional Briefing and Reception
+May 21 - Capitol Hill Day, Congressional Briefing and End of Day Meet Up

 WHA Events

-• Reimbursement Parity: How Sex-Based Valuations Harm Patients and Increase Costs - April 21 at 1pm ET - Learn from the experts on how 20 years of lower valuations and 30% lower reimbursements across 110 codes on average (with some as high as 150% lower) is impacting the health of women and driving up more costs to healthcare overall - Register here
+• Reimbursement Parity: How Sex-Based Valuations Harm Patients and Increase Costs - April 21 at 1pm ET - Learn from the experts on how 20 years of lower valuations and 30% lower reimbursements across 110 codes on average (with some as high as 150% lower) is impacting the health of women and driving up more costs to healthcare overall ⮕ See recording

 Regional and Committee Calls

-Join our mailing list to see all of our regional and health committees!
+Join our mailing list to learn more about our regional and health committees and events!

 Capitol Hill Day